Nestled between the two Donegal villages of Creeslough and Carrigart is the hidden gem of Donegal Boardwalk Resort.

 "Hooked" at Donegal Boardwalk

 Under new ownership, Hooked at Donegal Boardwalk offers both a bar and restaurant.
 For bookings and enquiries call 087 3313324 (+353 87 3313324).
-Please note Hooked will be closed Christmas Eve, Christmas Day and St Stephens Day.
+Please note Hooked will be closed Christmas Eve, Christmas Day and St Stephens Day and closes seasonally for the month of January.

 LOCAL ACTIVITIES AND FACILITIES